couchbaselabs/tuqtng/docs/n1ql-v1.md

 ## Appendix 1 - Identifier Scoping/Ambiguity

-Identifiers appear in many places in an UNQL query.
+Identifiers appear in many places in an N1QL query.
 Frequently identifiers are used to described paths within a document, but they are also used in `AS` clauses to introduce new identifiers.

 * SELECT - `AS` identifiers in the projection create new names that may be referred to in the ORDER BY claus
 * FROM - `AS` identifiers in the FROM clause create new names that may be referred to anywhere in the query